COSYBANANA63/COSYBANANA63/README.md

-- 👋 Hi, I’m @COSYBANANA63 My Atual Name is Tobi
+- 👋 Hi, I’m @COSYBANANA63 My Actual Name is Tobi
 - 👀 I’m interested in Every thing Tech and 3d design xp
 - 🌱 I’m currently learning Full Stack Development
 - 💞️ I’m looking to collaborate on World Changing Projects.
 Really Awsome projects where i can be myself and let my imagination out.